Bevacizumab (Avastin ®)

-There is a potential risk that bevacizumab may be present in breast milk, so women are advised not to breastfeed during this treatment and for a few months afterwards.
+There is a possible risk that bevacizumab may be present in breast milk, so women are advised not to breastfeed during this treatment and for at least six months afterwards.

 It’s a good idea to know who you should contact if you have any problems or troublesome side effects when you’re at home.
 During office hours you can contact the clinic or ward where you had your treatment.
 Your specialist nurse or doctor will tell you who to contact during the evening or at weekends.

 This page has been compiled using information from a number of reliable sources, including the electronic Medicines Compendium (eMC; medicines.org.uk).
 If you’d like further information on the sources we use, please feel free to contact us.

 This information was reviewed by a medical professional.

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.